The Hunt for the Best Headlamps

 Seeing Is Believing

-One of our goals in this review is to help you see for yourself how these products perform.
-We took beam distance photos of nearly every light tested and included them in our beam comparison widget so that you can see the actual output of each headlamp, side-by-side.
+One of our goals in this review is to help you see through photos exactly how these products perform.
+We took beam distance photos of nearly every light tested and included them in our beam comparison tool so that you can see the actual output of each headlamp, side-by-side.

 An Evenly Lit Beam is Ideal